richardjchadwick/athletics/NotesForChrisAndBill.md

   - [ ] At this point the Hytek operator can do whatever they need for the meet
  - [ ] PRIMARY set up continues
    ### Start AthleticLIVE Local
-   - [ ] Start AtheticLIVE Local
-     - [ ] Make sure you have Internet access can you get to https://www.anb.ca ?
+     - [ ] Make sure you have Internet access. e.g. Can you get to https://www.anb.ca ?
        - If my Eduroam didn't automatically login to WIFI (it should), you will have to tether a smartphone
        - Don't waste your time trying to use UNB Guest -- it will NOT work!
      - [ ] Start AthleticLive Local -- there is an icon on the desktop